-Module I-A: Ligation of the Plasmid Vector to the kan^R Gene Fragment
+Module I-A: Ligation of the Plasmid Vector to the kanR Gene Fragment

-- 1. LABEL two 1.5 ml microcentrifuge tubes "C1" and "R1" and with your student group. - "C1" will contain the Ligation control gel sample - "R1" will contain the Ligation Reaction gel sample - 2.
-Using a fresh pipet tip, TRANSFER 20 μl of the Stock Ligation Reaction mixture (provided by your instructor) to the Ligation Control Tube "C1". - 3.
+- 1. LABEL two 1.5 mL microcentrifuge tubes "C1" and "R1" and with your student group. - "C1" will contain the Ligation Control gel sample, without any T4 ligase. - "R1" will contain the Ligation Reaction gel sample, with T4 ligase. - 2.
+Using a fresh pipet tip, TRANSFER 20 $\mu$ L of the Stock Ligation Reaction mixture (provided by your instructor) to the Ligation Control Tube "C1". - 3.
 Gently TAP the tube containing the T4 DNA Ligase on the tabletop or CENTRIFUGE it to collect the enzyme at the bottom of the tube. - 4.
-Using a fresh pipet tip, ADD the 40 μl of Stock Ligation Reaction mixture to the T4 DNA Ligase Tube. - 5.
+Using a fresh pipet tip, ADD the 40 μL of Stock Ligation Reaction mixture to the T4 DNA Ligase Tube. - 5.
 INCUBATE both samples at room temperature for 5 minutes. - 6.
-Using a fresh pipet tip, carefully MIX the DNA solution with the T4 DNA Ligase by pipetting the solution up and down.
+Using a fresh pipet tip, carefully MIX the stock ligation reaction mixtures with the T4 DNA Ligase by pipetting the solution up and down.
 The solution may appear cloudy after mixing.
 Briefly PULSE in a microcentrifuge to collect the ligation reaction at the bottom of the tube. - 7.
-INCUBATE the samples in a 16° C waterbath for 30 minutes (preferred) or at room temperature (~ 22° C) for 1 hour.
+INCUBATE the samples at room temperature (~ 22 °C) for 1 hour.
 During the incubation, periodically MIX the sample by tapping or vortexing the tube. - 8.
-Using a fresh tip, TRANSFER 20 μl of sample from the T4 DNA Ligase Tube to Tube R1. - ADD 5 μl of 10x Gel Loading Solution to Tubes C1 and R1.
+Using a fresh tip, TRANSFER 20 μL of sample from the T4 DNA Ligase Tube to Tube R1. - 9.
+ADD 5 μL of 10x Gel Loading Solution to Tubes C1 and R1.
 DO NOT add 10x Gel Loading Solution to the T4 Ligase tube.
 MIX by tapping or briefly vortexing. - 10.
 PROCEED to electrophoresis with the samples in Tubes C1 and R1.
 The sample in the T4 DNA Ligase Tube will be used in the transformation in Module II.

-The ligation control and the ligation reaction gel samples (Tubes "C1" and "R1") can be stored at -20° C for electrophoresis at a later time.
-The ligation reaction in the T4 DNA Ligase Tube should be stored at -20° C until needed for Transformation in Module II.
+The ligation control and the ligation reaction gel samples (Tubes "C1" and "R1") can be stored at -20 °C for electrophoresis at a later time.
+The ligation reaction in the T4 DNA Ligase Tube should be stored at -20 °C until needed for Transformation in Module II.